nandordevai/LCXLKontrol/README.md

 ~lc = LCXLKontrol();
 ```

-Register a function to be evaluted when fader1 is changed:
+Register a function to be evaluated when fader1 is changed:

 ```sclang
 (